nohren/react-digital-rain/README.md

 <h2>Release History</h2>
 <ul>
 <li>
-   Version 10 package bundle includes the digital_rain.gif encoded as base64 again.
-This will automatically be bundled by the users application, no extra work required.
+   Version 10 package again encodes digital_rain.gif as base64.
+Expect 8mb to be bundled.
+No extra work required by your bundler.
 No webpack copy plugin.
 I found this to be the easiest solution for the end user, it just works.
-I highly recommend using code splitting techniques to not delay time to first load of your application. <a href="https://legacy.reactjs.org/docs/code-splitting.html">https://legacy.reactjs.org/docs/code-splitting.html</a>.
+I recommend using code splitting so that your application's first load is not delayed.  i.e Avoid sending this with the main bundle. <a href="https://legacy.reactjs.org/docs/code-splitting.html">https://legacy.reactjs.org/docs/code-splitting.html</a>
  </li>
  <li>
    Version 9 to 9.4.0 included the digital_rain.gif file as an asset due to the huge size of base64 on the bundle.
 This requires webpack copy plugin on the users end to utilize.
 For next JS you can copy/paste the gif into your public/images folder or use webpack copy plugin.